Medicaid typically covers life-sustaining surgeries such as open-heart procedures and operations to remove malignant cancers.

 But what about elective procedures that you schedule in advance to address other less threatening conditions?
 The answer is a resounding “it depends” because many operations fall into a gray area.

 Contact the company administering your plan and request precertification.
-The response will vary based on three questions, which this article addresses for commonly performed surgeries.
+The response will vary based on four questions, which this article addresses for commonly performed surgeries.

 - Is it medically necessary?

 - Is it the least costly alternative?